piotrmurach/finite_machine/README.md

 fm.cannot?(:go)    # => true
 ```

 The `can?` and `cannot?` helper methods take into account the `:if` and `:unless` conditions applied to events.
-The set of values that `:if` or `:unless` conditiontakes as block parameter can be passed in directly via `can?` and `cannot?` methods, after the name of the event.
+The set of values that `:if` or `:unless` condition takes as block parameter can be passed in directly via `can?` and `cannot?` methods' arguments, after the name of the event.
 For instance,

 ```ruby
 fm = FiniteMachine.define do